thedogmah/house-sitter-website/DEPLOYMENT.md

 ## 🔄 Step 6: Continuous Deployment

-Now every time you push to the `main` branch on GitHub:
+Now every time you push to the `master` branch on GitHub:
 1. GitHub Actions will automatically test your code
 2. If tests pass, it will deploy to DigitalOcean
 3. Your website will be updated automatically